hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Or is it doubtful how the law decides?
 >
 > Jem.
-'Tis public dancing, music, and the like
+It is public dancing, music, and the like
 >
 > Amusements, where you'll find the law does strike.
 >